 Ganges' dazzling delta

-This Envisat image highlights the Ganges Delta, the world’s largest delta, in the south Asia area of Bangladesh (visible) and India.
-The delta plain, about 350-km wide along the Bay of Bengal, is formed by the confluence of the rivers Ganges, the Brahmaputra and Meghna.
+This Envisat image shows the Ganges Delta, the world’s largest delta, in the south Asia area of Bangladesh (shown) and India.
+The delta plain, about 350-km wide along the Bay of Bengal, is formed by the meeting of the rivers Ganges, the Brahmaputra and Meghna.